In this guide we’re sharing the best things to do in Acadia National Park, plus where to stay, itinerary options, and more!

-If visiting Acadia National Park is a stop on a larger Maine or New England road trip, here is how long you can expect to drive from nearby destinations, beyond the few cities we listed for airports.
+If Acadia National Park is a stop on a larger Maine or New England road trip, here is how long you can expect to drive from nearby destinations, beyond the few cities we listed for airports.

 Augusta, ME: 2 hours (116 miles)